planetis-m/eminim/README.md

 ```

 ## Features
-- Serializing and deserializing directly into `Streams`.
+- Serializing and deserializing directly into `Stream`.
 For common usage it is done automatically.
   Generally speaking intervation is needed when working with `ptr` types.
 - Supports `options`, `sets` and `tables` by default.
 - Uses nim identifier equality algorithm to compare JSON fields.
   Which means fields written in camelCase or snake_case are equal.
 - Overloading serialization procs.
 See [Examples](examples/)
 - Strict field checking can be disabled at compile-time with `-d:emiLenient`.
-  Meaning you can parse complex JSON structures like the `World Bank dataset` and
+  Meaning you can parse complex JSON structures like the [World Bank dataset](tests/tlenient) and
   retrieve only the fields you're interested.

 ## How it works